Bridge numbers and meridional ranks of knotted surfaces and welded knots: Introduction

 \section{Introduction}

-In the classical setting, the \textbf{bridge number} $\beta(K)$ (also called the \textit{bridge index}) is an important complexity measure of a knot $K$ in $S^3$.
+In the classical setting, the \textbf{bridge number} $\beta(K)$ is a fundamental measure of complexity for a knot $K$ in $S^3$.
 The bridge number provides a comprehensible exhaustion of all knots; indeed, 2-bridge knots are the simplest of knots in many ways, and their classification by Schubert was a triumph of early knot theory \cite{schubert}.
-For suitable classes of knots, the bridge number can be used to estimate other geometric invariants such as hyperbolic volume \cite[Theorem 1.5]{blair2020wirtinger}, distortion \cite[Theorem 1.1]{blair2020distortion}, ropelength \cite[Theorem 5]{diao2003linear}, and total curvature \cite[Corollary 3.2]{milnor1950total}.
 Cappell and Shaneson's Meridional Rank Conjecture posits that $\beta(K)$ is equal to the \textbf{meridional rank} $\mu(K)$, the minimal number of meridians needed to generate $\pi_1(S^3\backslash K)$.
-Tools such as knot contact homology and Coxeter quotients have been used to verify the Meridional Rank Conjecture for several families of knots \cite{baader2020bridge,baader2020coxeter,baader2020symmetric,boileau2017meridional,cornwell2014augmentation}, but no counterexamples have been discovered.
-In this paper, we study the bridge numbers and meridional ranks of knotted surfaces in $S^4$, virtual knots, and welded knots, and investigate how these quantities are related in the context of these nonclassical knotted objects.
+Tools such as knot contact homology and Coxeter quotients have been used to verify that the conjecture holds for several families of knots (see \cite{baader2020coxeter}, and references therein) but no counterexamples have been discovered.
+In this paper, we study the bridge numbers and meridional ranks of knotted surfaces in $S^4$.

 The bridge number of a knotted surface is completely analogous to the classical case: it is the minimal number of minima of the surface taken over all embeddings in $S^4$.
 However, unlike the classical case, not much is known about the bridge number of knotted surfaces.
-Scharlemann showed that a sphere in $S^4$ with 4 criticial points is standard \cite{scharlemann}, but it is conceivable that a nontrivial sphere could have one minimum and greater than or equal to three maxima.
-Such a sphere would have group $\Z$, so by work of Freedman it would be topologically (but not smoothly) isotopic to the standard sphere \cite{freedman}.
+Scharlemann showed that a sphere in $S^4$ with 4 criticial points is standard \cite{scharlemann}, but it is conceivable that a nontrivial sphere could have a single minimum and three or more maxima.
+Such a sphere would have group $\Z$, so by work of Freedman it would be topologically unknotted \cite{freedman}.
 Hence it is not known if $\beta(K)=1$ implies that $K$ is the unknot.

-\textit{Twist-spinning} is an operation introduced by Zeeman \cite{zeeman1965twisting} which produces a knotted sphere $\tau^m K$ from a classical knot $K\subseteq S^3$ and an integer $m$, called the twist index.
+\textit{Twist-spinning} is an operation introduced by Zeeman \cite{zeeman} which produces a knotted sphere $\tau^m K$ from a classical knot $K\subseteq S^3$ and an integer $m$, called the twist index.
 By construction, $\beta(\tau^m K)\leq \beta (K)$.
 Similarly, $\mu(\tau^m K)\leq \mu(K)$, because the group of a twist-spun knot is a quotient of the classical knot group.
 Note that $m=\pm 1$ always yields an unknotted sphere.

 \begin{quest} Given $K\subseteq S^3$, does there exist $m\neq\pm 1$ such that $\mu(\tau^m K)<\mu(K)$, or $\beta(\tau^m K)<\beta(K)$? \end{quest}